 These cats are rare in the states, but it is possible to find them from a breeder.
 These cats love to explore and climb.
 They are decently active and love playtime.
 Many will even play in the water and listen readily to commands.
 They also enjoy cuddling after they’ve been worn out, though.

-This breed is known for following their owner around the house and asking for attention.
+Abyssinians are known for following their owner around the house and asking for attention.
 They can be pretty vocal for this reason.
-They are one of the more intelligent breeds out there as well.
+They are also one of the more intelligent breeds out there.

 4. Cymric Cat